willmurphyscode/intro-rust-talk/README.md

 This is a intro to Rust that I will give/gave as an presentation at Excella Consulting in May 2018.

-To run the talk, `git clone` this repo, cd into the director, and run
+To run the talk, `git clone` this repo, cd into the directory, and run

 ```
 ruby -run -e httpd . --port 8080